jansauer/gradle-poeditor-plugin/README.md

 # Gradle POEditor Plugin

 Gradle plugin to manage translations easily within a [POEditor](https://poeditor.com) project.
 The plugin enables you to upload and download terms and respectively translations via gradle tasks.

 ## Getting Started

-Add this snippet to yout build script.
+Add this snippet to your build script.

 ```
 plugins {